iotaledger/hornet/documentation/docs/getting_started/getting_started.md

 ### Windows

-You can install Hornet on windows using:
+You can install Hornet on Windows using:

 - [The docker image](https://wiki.iota.org/hornet/getting_started/using_docker).